 NRCA recommends you hire a professional roofing contractor to assist you with checking your roof.
 However, NRCA realizes many homeowners prefer to perform an initial inspection themselves.
 If you prefer to go that route, following are some important tips to get you started.

-When cleaning your gutters or inspecting your roof system, remember important ladder safety tips:
+When inspecting your roof system or cleaning your gutters, remember these important ladder safety tips:

 - Make sure the ladder is on solid, level ground.

 - Extend the ladder at least 3 feet beyond the gutter, and angle it 1 foot back from the house for every 4 feet in eave height.

 - Secure the ladder at the top with a bungee cord or something similar to prevent the ladder from falling.

 - Always use both hands when climbing the ladder.

 - Shingles that are buckling, curling or blistering; this indicates the end of the shingles' life expectancy.